Product

 Recurring invoice

-You can use a recurring invoice to charge your clients for ongoing services.
+You can use a recurring invoice to charge all your clients for ongoing services.
 Suppose you offer marketing services at a monthly price.
 You can use a recurring invoice to charge the same amount every month.
 All subscription-based businesses use recurring invoices.

 Past due invoice